dgisolfi/dgisolfi/MaristRegistrationScript/MaristRegistrationScript.md

-###Troubleshooting
+### Troubleshooting

 If the script is not refreshing the registration page check:
 * That the tampermonkey is enabled
 * That Registration Script is turned on
 * That you are on the correct above-mentioned site

-Make sure you have saved the script, otherwise, the random crn numbers I have put into the array will be used as your crns
+Make sure you have saved the script, otherwise, the random crn numbers I have put into the array will be used as your crn's

 If the script is broken and you have checked the above suggestions please report an [Issue](https://github.com/dgisolfi/dgisolfi/issues) through GitHub